vovkos/jancy/doc/internal/Required IDE Modifications.rst

 It's OK to pass the string length as the third parameter, it's OK to re-enter the switch in a loop to process the whole string (adjusting the string pointer), and it's OK to continue process the stream chunk-by-chunk like before with automatons (``state.m_isIncremental = true``).

-I believe ``regex switch`` a huge step forward in terms of *being easy to understand*.
+I believe ``reswitch`` a huge step forward in terms of *being easy to understand*.
 And just like automatons it remains a unique feature -- no other language provides regex-based switches.
 To be 100% correct I have to add that it's possible to do something similar to regex switch in recent versions of ECMA script, but it can't work chunk-by-chunk and more importantly, it will essentially result in a sequence of regex matches, i.e. complexity will be O(input-length * number-of-cases), while in Jancy it's a single DFA i.e. O(input-length).

 For syntactic details check ``jnc_ct_Stmt.llk``, for sample code check ``70_RegExSwitch.jnc`` in Jancy sample folder or ``io_UsbDb.jnc`` in IO Ninja common script folder.